kmarkley/Indigo-Group-Change-Listener/README.md

     Type: Group Change Listener Event
     Event: Listener Group
 2. Select zero or more Devices to monitor.
-3. Optionally filter device states:
+3. Optionally set advanced options:
-    a.
-Filter Logic:
+    * Filter Logic:
-    Ignore All: to ignore superfluous state changes.
+    	* Ignore All: to ignore superfluous state changes.
-    Require One: to only consider changes from subset of states.
+    	* Require One: to only consider changes from subset of states.
-    b.
-State Filter: a space-separated list if state ID's.
+    * State Filter: the states to filter on.
+    * Fire on Status: Optionally also trigger on device enable/disable.
-3. Select zero or more Variables to monitor.
+4. Select zero or more Variables to monitor.
-4. Optionally check the box and provide a variable to record the most recent triggering device/variable.
+5. Optionally check the box and provide a variable to record the most recent triggering device/variable.
-5. Configure the rest of the trigger as usual.
+6. Configure the rest of the trigger as usual.

 ### Tips
 * Use a little caution when selecting devices and variables to monitor.
 The trigger will fire whenever any of them change, which can be quite frequently.